MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 * **Universal Driver Requirements** WDDM 2.5 drivers will need to ensure their DirectX11 UMD, DirectX12 UMD, KMDs, and any other DLL loaded by these components, adhere to the Universal API.

 * **SRV-Only Tiled Resource Tier 3** In Windows 10, version 1809, Tiled Resource Tier 3 capabilities can be supported less-orthogonally by GPUs.
 Direct3D12 now supports sparse volume textures without requiring unordered-access and render-target operations.
 SRV-Only Tiled Resource Tier 3 is a conceptual tier that fits between Tier 2 and Tier 3.
 Hardware support is optional, just like orthogonal Tiled Resource Tier 3 support currently is.
 But, supporting SRV-Only Tiled Resource Tier 3 is a super-set tier that requires support for Tiled Resource Tier 2.

-  <br/>Drivers that already advertise support for orthogonal Tiled Resource Tier 3 merely have to update their drivers to support the latest “options caps” DDI structure version.
+   Drivers that already advertise support for orthogonal Tiled Resource Tier 3 merely have to update their drivers to support the latest “options caps” DDI structure version.
 The runtime will advertise SRV-Only Tiled Resource Tier 3 support to applications for any hardware that already supports orthogonal Tiled Resource Tier 3.

 * **Render Pass** The Render Pass feature was added to: